ibm-cloud-docs/power-iaas/network-architecture-nrt.md

   * The XCR advertises your VPC subnets to the Power router.
 * The XCR is operated by the IBM Cloud team and you have no direct access or control:
   * The XCR will filter the following networks from the BGP advertisements from the Power router as they are used by the endpoint networks: 169.254.0.0/16, 224.0.0.0/4, 166.9.0.0/16 and any IP ranges assigned to your VPC subnets.
 * The implicit router function in VPC provides routing functions to each VPC and allows each VPC to have access to its own copy of the IPv4 address space.
 The MPLS VPN allows for federating Direct Link, and Classic infrastructure environment.
-See [Network isolation, data packet flow, and the role of an implicit router in a VPC](https://www.ibm.com/cloud/architecture/content/course/advanced-networking-for-vpc/design-develop-and-deploy/){:external} for a full description.
+See [Network isolation, data packet flow, and the role of an implicit router in a VPC](https://www.ibm.com/cloud/architecture/content/course/advanced-networking-for-vpc/design-develop-and-deploy/){: external} for a full description.
 * Endpoint networks - Service and infrastructure services endpoint networks are not accessible from your Power subnets.
 Virtual private endpoints are also not accessible from your Power subnets:
   * Service endpoints - allow connection to IBM Cloud services available through DNS names in the cloud.ibm.com domain and resolve to 166.9.x.x addresses.
   * Infrastructure services - allow connection to IBM Cloud services from the adn.networklayer.com domain and resolve to 161.26.0.0/16 addresses.
 Services that you can reach include: